 Helmet laws have changed radically in Australia over the past year, leaving riders a little confused about what they can wear and what they can and can’t do with their helmets.

-The Federal Government now allows European-standard helmets to be sold throughout the country, but they still can’t be worn in some states.
+The Federal Government now allows European-standard helmets to be sold throughout the country, and every state now allows them to be worn.

 And a recent court case dismissed a fine for wearing a helmet camera, but the verdict doesn’t represent a test case.

 Motorbike Writer has been documenting these changes as they have happened with thanks to helmet law experts such as Guy Stanford and Wayne Carruthers.

 If the situation changes, you’ll read it here first.

 Meanwhile, here are 10 things you need to know about helmet laws as they stand, noting that this situation can change at any time:

 1 What should I look for when buying a helmet?

 It is now legal for retailers to sell helmets compliant to the recognised standards AS1698, UNECE 22.05, DOT, Snell and BSI.
 A helmet only has to be “fit for purpose” to be sold and the “purpose” may be either road use or motor sport use where helmets to other standards are allowed.
 This means that when purchasing a helmet for road use, riders must ensure the helmet is compliant to AS1698 or UNECE 22.05 only.

 2 Where can I wear a European helmet?